-My suggested itinerary is Kunin Wines for Rhône style wines and a great atomosphere, Cork & Crowns which is just next door.
+My suggested itinerary is Municiple Winemakers, Cork & Crowns which is just next door.
 Riverbench and Santa Barbara Winery — both have some terrific Pinot Noirs to try — and The Valley Project, a modern tasting room with an incredible map of the region displayed on their back wall, which showcases small-batch wines that representative the different areas in Santa Barbara County.
+Then stop by Area 5.1 and Paradise Springs Winery.